boredhero/morefuelsmod-1.14/README.md

 ## TODO:

-* Figure out how to do ore generation
 * Do an assessment of what fuel tweaks are necessary in 1.14.4 before implemeneting them
 * Implement fuel tweaks as per assessment
 * Implement block/item crafting recipies and fuel timings
 * Investigate support Forge 1.14.2 and 1.14.3 with one jar
 	* This may be a little more complicated because of the mods.toml format.
 Not sure if it'll allow but should try
 * Investigate server crashing on startup.
 Proxy necessary?
 Sided annotations?
-* Do some polishing work on the mods.toml file
 * Make a stripped down version and release as More Fuels Mod Light
 	* Try to do this as a branch on this GitHub repo for better organization going forward
-* Adjust build.gradle to include a sources jar in the build folder when building.
+* Adjust build.gradle to include a sources jar in the build folder when building
-* Adjust versioning number to 1.6.3 before final build